gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-MIPNetworkDiscovery.md

 ```

 ### -ShareAdminUserAccount
-The user impersonated by the Network Discovery service when scanning the configured network locations to understand whether admin access is available on each location.
+The user impersonated by the Network Discovery service when scanning the configured network locations to obtain full share permissions data for each location.

 The value for this parameter is a **PSCredential** object for the admin account, usually the domain administrator account.
 The PSCredential object is used to get full access, with NTFS permissions, to the network locations you want to scan with your network scan jobs.